-Ignore the powerboats roaring around Lake Tahoe, and find your bliss by paddling your own single-person vessel in the sparkling waters of Tahoe’s biggest bay.
+Leave behind the powerboats roaring around Lake Tahoe and find your bliss by kayaking the sparkling waters of Tahoe’s biggest bay.
 The water is typically calm here, especially in the morning, so even beginners can have fun.
-Kayak Tahoe rents kayaks on the beach right next to Emerald Bay’s Vikingsholm Castle, so all you need to do is hop in and start paddling.
-When your arms get tired of propelling your boat across the water, pull up on the shores of Fannette Island for a picnic lunch.
-If you don’t want to kayak on your own, Kayak Tahoe offers guided tours, including evening sunset and full-moon tours.
+Pick up a rental from Kayak Tahoe, located right on the beach next to Vikingsholm Castle, and start paddling around Emerald Bay.
+When your arms get tired, pull up on the shores of Fannette Island for a picnic lunch.
+If you’d rather go with a group, Kayak Tahoe also offers guided tours, including sunset and full-moon options.

 By Ann Marie Brown, AFAR Local Expert